 If you want to back up a little bit to the heightened courtroom drama of Act 3, you can also read our full Act 3 summary, complete with key quotes and thematic analyses.

-Another tricky question that comes up in The Crucible is why Elizabeth wants John to go to Salem in Act 2.
-Read our answer and explanation.
+We also have written out an answer an explanation to another tricky question that comes up in The Crucible: why Elizabeth wants John to go to Salem in Act 2.